Workplace Pressure Is a Signal

 • overcorrecting with broad initiatives that create new pressure

-Instead, it supports measured, intelligent responses to workplace stress — aligned with both human limits and organizational goals.
+Instead, it supports measured, intelligent responses to workplace pressure that align with both human limits and organizational goals.

-From Stress Signals to Strategic Clarity — An Example from Practice
+From Pressure Signals to Strategic Clarity — An Example from Practice

 In one recent engagement, a group of middle managers reported feeling persistently stretched.

-Work was getting done, but pressure kept accumulating from one project cycle to the next.
+Work was getting done, but pressure continued to accumulate from one project cycle to the next.

 At first glance, the issue appeared to be workload.